-When former addicts come to NA meetings, they undergo a recovery program known as the 12-Step Program.
+When former addicts come to our center, they undergo a recovery program known as the 12-Step Program of NA.
 This program is a tested step-by-step process that’s meant to help former addicts improve their chances of a full recovery.

 What Are The 12-Steps?